vega/vega-lite/site/docs/transform/timeunit.md

 <span class="vl-example" data-name="line_month"></span>

-Note that temporal fields use continuous scales by default for all mark types including `"bar"`.
+Using `timeUnit` with rect-based marks (including `bar`, `rect`, and `image`) will treat time units as intervals.

 <span class="vl-example" data-name="bar_month_temporal"></span>

+### Time Unit's Band

+By default, Vega-Lite encodes fields with timeUnit using the initial position of a time unit (which is equivalent to having `band` = 0).
+However, one can set the `band` property to be `0.5` to use place each data point in the middle of each time unit band.

+<span class="vl-example" data-name="line_month_center_band"></span>

+### Time Unit with Ordinal Fields

 {:#ordinal}

-If you want to use a discrete scale instead, you can cast the field to have an `"ordinal"` type.
-This casting strategy can be useful for time units with low cardinality such as `"month"`.
+Time units can be also used with a discrete scale instead.
+For example, you can cast the field to have an `"ordinal"` type.

 <span class="vl-example" data-name="bar_month"></span>